VictorPozsgay/MODIS_import/README.md

 ## Examples

-The user can find some inspiration on how to use **MODIS_import** by looking at the examples provided.
+The user can find some inspiration on how to use **ModImpNet** by looking at the examples provided.

 ## License